nasa-gibs/onearth/doc/rpm_build.md

 * onearth-mapserver: Apache modules that leverage MapServer for WMS and WFS services
 * onearth-metrics: OnEarth custom log generator for creating metrics
 * onearth-mrfgen: A tool used to help automate the generation of MRF files
+* onearth-vectorgen: A tool used to help organize vectors files and generate vector tiles

 ## Quick Build